Vein Clinics of Hawaii

 If your symptoms are more severe, Dr. Juleff may recommend an endovenous ablation.
 Using radiofrequency technology, he heats your troublesome veins to a temperature that makes them collapse.
 Your body naturally reroutes the blood via other veins, and over time your varicose veins and spider veins fade, as do the symptoms they create.

 When varicose veins and venous insufficiency start affecting how your legs feel, find a solution at the Vein Clinics of Hawaii.
-Call one of Dr. Juleff’s four offices today or go online to schedule your initial consultation.
+Call one of Dr. Juleff’s seven offices today or go online to schedule your initial consultation.

 *Individual results may vary.